ZenHubHQ/zenhub-enterprise/k8s-cluster/README.md

 ### 3.3 Ingress

 We highly recommend the use of NGINX Ingress Controller in your cluster.
-We provide an example configuration for an AWS EKS cluster in[k8s-cluster/options/ingress/](https://github.com/ZenHubHQ/zenhub-enterprise/tree/master/k8s-cluster/options/ingress), but this will likely need tweaks for your specific environment.
+We provide an example configuration for an AWS EKS cluster in[k8s-cluster/options/ingress/](https://github.com/ZenhubHQ/zenhub-enterprise/tree/master/k8s-cluster/options/ingress), but this will likely need tweaks for your specific environment.

 The main requirement from the application side is that your Ingress targets the `nginx-gateway` service on port 80 or 443 for the main app, and `admin-ui` service on port 80 or 443 for the Administration Panel.

 There is a secondary requirement for mid-size and larger environments where the `toad-websocket` pod will need to run more than 1 replica.
 In this situation, cookie-based sticky sessions must be enabled, and a server-snippet must be used for a path rewrite.
 We have found that NGINX Ingress supports this, hence our recommendation.

-The provided manifests expose ZenHub behind a single ClusterIP service, listening on port 80 and 443.
-You will need to setup and configure HTTPS through your Ingress (public facing SSL configuration is not within the scope of "ZenHub for Kubernetes").
+The provided manifests expose Zenhub behind a single ClusterIP service, listening on port 80 and 443.
+You will need to setup and configure HTTPS through your Ingress (public facing SSL configuration is not within the scope of "Zenhub for Kubernetes").

 An example of the ClusterIP definition: